 Email archiving requirements can vary considerably, depending on the nature of your business, where your business is located, and the countries where your customers are based.
 This post is concerned with email archiving requirements for customers in the United States, although there are comparable regulations in most other Western countries.

 Laws with Email Archiving Requirements

-Emails must be retained for as long as the statute of limitations and must be produced in the event of an audit or legal dispute.
+Emails must be retained for as long as the statute of limitations and must be produced for audits and in the event of a legal dispute.
 Email retention requirements are set at the federal level, but there are also many states that require electronic data to be retained.
 Regulated industries also have their own regulations, such as the financial services, payment card industry, and healthcare.

 One of the most important email archiving requirements was introduced in 2006 when the Federal Rules of Civil Disclosure were updated with respect to eDiscovery.
 The laws were amended to require businesses to produce electronically stored information (ESI), which includes email data, within 30 days if ordered to do so by the courts.
 The failure to produce ESI within 30 days is an offence and can be penalized with a substantial fine.

 If you do business with customers in Europe, you will also be required to comply with the General Data Protection Regulation (GDPR) which has email archiving requirements.
 The GDPR stipulates that you must only retain the personal data of EU citizens, which may be in emails, for as long as needed to achieve the purpose for which personal data were collected.
 EU citizens also have the right to request access to their data, check for accuracy, and have their data deleted if they so wish.
 In the event of an audit or data deletion request, you also only have 30 days to produce the data.
 It is therefore essential that you have a system in place that allows you to easily find data in emails and attachments.